Bram-G/Gielinor-Quiz/README.md

 If you choose the correct answer then you are rewarded with 100 points and it moves to the next question.
 If you are wrong the game subtracts 5 seconds from the clock and you are awarded 0 points.
 At the end of 10 questions your points are displayed and you are prompted for a name to add to the highscores list.

 I have yet to code out the highscore list so that people can view their past attempts but hope to have that done soon.
+Currently It stores a single name and score in the local storage.

 Besides some errors that show up due to chrome extensions it should load without any errors in the console.